Best daily deals

 Because the Minor III uses touch commands basically where the “M” is, it’s easy to accidentally trigger a pause or play command.
 Without the security of optional ear tips or any kind of wings or stabilizers, your fit relies entirely on how close your anatomy follows Zound Industries’ idea of the average ear.

 It seems slightly odd that these earbuds, which fall out when you sit still, have been certified with an IPX4 rating.
-Sweatproofing is great but it’s a bit pointless if the buds don’t fit.
+Sweatproofing is great, but it’s a bit pointless if the buds don’t fit.
 If you hoped to take these buds to the gym, look elsewhere.
 I guess the upside is that if (or when) your Minor III bud tumbles into a shallow puddle, you don’t have to be as concerned about whether it still works.
-Though, I’ll quickly point out sweatproof does not equal waterproof.
+However, I’ll quickly point out that sweatproof does not equal waterproof.

 How do you control the Marshall Minor III?